heinwessels/Factorio-FluidicPower/README.md

 Here you can see an example of how such an accumulator power storage could look like, showing some of the different components.
 The two transformers ensure the accumulators function at the required voltage, but the voltage is increased as it connects to the Big Electric Poles.
 The power switches control the flow (the bottom one is enabled in the picture).

 ![](https://github.com/heinwessels/Factorio-FluidicPower/blob/main/images/example-accumulator.png?raw=true)

+---

+*Note: If you're curious about the performance of this mod, or what kind of UPS you will be able to get, see the [FAQ](https://mods.factorio.com/mod/FluidicPower/faq).*